Diet and Diabesity: Why It’s Not About Calories

 The hypothalamus, the part of the brain responsible for the stability of your body’s internal systems, responds by releasing hormones or ordering the release of more hormones to keep you from starving to death.
 These hormones increase hunger.
 They also make you feel weak, cold, and shaky.
 The hypothalamus also signals your body to send more calories to your fat cells — because having sufficient body fat is essential to your health and life — and it “tells” the body not to burn any fat.
 Instead, it directs the body to burn muscle.
 It also slows your metabolism.
 (Please check out the Diabesity Series for an in-depth explanation from Jonathan Bailor and Harvard Medical School Doctors of how the body fights against starvation dieting.)

-Your setpoint is the weight your body will try to maintain no matter what sort of diet you try.
+Your setpoint is the weight range your body hovers around.
+It is the weight your body will try to maintain no matter what sort of diet you try.
 The only way to lose weight and keep it off is to lower your setpoint.

 But if the body regulates your weight, why are you carrying extra pounds?
 Well…the system is designed to prevent you from becoming too heavy or too thin.
 However, if the system becomes damaged or broken, hormones cannot send the proper messages to the brain.
 Your body doesn’t know how much fat you need, so it gives you more fat to be on the safe side!